-- Operating-system modules: There are three types of operating system modules: - Base operating-system modules: These modules contain all of the components that are part of the core operating system.
-Base-operating system modules include modules created from Hardware-Specific Images and Portable-Sysprep Images, as well as base operating-system modules imported from the service partition or HPA of a source IBM computer.
-Base operating-system modules are typically created by and installed through an imaging tool, such as Symantec Norton Ghost or PowerQuest DeployCenter. - Add-on operating system modules: These modules include items such as operating-system hot fixes, service packs, patches, and updates that install through a standard setup process, similar to applications. - Partitioning modules: You use these modules to add one or more partitions beyond the C partition, or delete one or more pre-existing partitions.
+Base operating-system modules from Hardware-Specific Images and Portable-Sysprep Images are typically created by and installed through an imaging tool, such as Symantec Norton Ghost or PowerQuest DeployCenter.
+Imported ImageUltra-developed base operating-system modules and base operating-system modules developed from the I386 folder (hereafter called I386 base operating-system modules) go through a complete Windows installation.

+- Add-on operating system modules: These modules include items such as operating-system hot fixes, service packs, patches, and updates that install through a standard setup process, similar to applications. - Partitioning modules: You use these modules to add one or more partitions beyond the C partition, delete one or more pre-existing partitions, or create a partition that can be used with I386 base operating-system modules.
 You can have multiple partitioning modules in a base map to accomplish various results.